Under Senate glare, Goldman rejects commodity manipulation

 Experts agreed that the sessions may not have much impact in the long term.

-The Federal Reserve has already signaled its intent to pursue regulation of banks and commodities.
-JPMorgan Chase & Co and Morgan Stanley, which also testified on Thursday, have both made major moves to get out of physical commodities.
+The Federal Reserve has already signalled its intent to pursue regulation of banks and commodities.
+JPMorgan Chase & Co (JPM.N) and Morgan Stanley (MS.N), which also testified on Thursday, have both made major moves to get out of physical commodities.

 Goldman was under particular scrutiny because it has maintained that commodity trading is core to its business, though it is in the process of selling Metro.